Our mission

 Education

-ACEM will, with a focus on quality improvement, facilitate and support the education, training and CPD of emergency medicine professionals in a way that ensures the production of a high-quality workforce that meets the needs of the diverse populations in Australia and Aotearoa New Zealand.
+ACEM will continue to facilitate and support the training and education of emergency medicine professionals in a way that ensures the development of a high-quality emergency care workforce that meets the needs of diverse populations and communities throughout Australia and Aotearoa New Zealand.

 -